Guide to Lotteries

 Hunter Education Requirements

-Bonus Point Explanation: Some lotteries (first lotteries for deer gun, muzzleloader deer, pronghorn, swan, and spring and fall wild turkey) are “weighted” lotteries.
-You accrue bonus points each time you apply for one of these lotteries and are not drawn.
-These points give you a better chance of getting drawn the next year, however, if you do not apply for 2 consecutive years, you will lose any bonus points you had.
-You can purchase a bonus point online if you do not plan on applying for a lottery in the current year but want to continue accruing bonus points.
+First lotteries for deer gun, muzzleloader deer, pronghorn, swan, and wild turkey are “weighted” lotteries.
+You accrue bonus points each time you apply are not drawn.
+These points give you a better chance of getting drawn the next year.

-More information on weighted lotteries can be found on the General Lottery Information page.
+More information on bonus points can be found here.

 Lotteries are run and results available anywhere from about 2 weeks to a month after the application deadline depending on the lottery.